zerkz/BB_API_Tester/README.md

   ]);
 ```

+**Current State: **  Complete through cart

 ## Quick Start

 Fork, clone, and npm install.
 If a branch exists for your merchant, you may be able to run tests to immediately.
 If youre merchant does not have a branch, the config files in each test directory will need to be updated for custom submissions for the merchants API.
 If you update a merchant's branch, be sure to commit so that others dont have to go make the same changes.
-Idealy, the person testing the PR should be able to pull the branch run the desired test set
+Idealy, the person testing the PR should be able to pull the branch run the desired test set without any changes

 ## Options